nanbaima/computational-workflows-homework/README.md

      # Add your commands here
      ```

+3. You should have a working `wallet.py` file and the unit tests should run.

 ## High level overview

 At the end of this homework, you will have a computational workflow consisting